hikui/cloud_revision/Part1 Parallel Computing.md

 	![](./img/dividenconquer.png)
 	* A problem is divided into two or more sub problems.
 Each of these sub problems are solved independently and their results are combined
 	* 3 operations: split, compute and join
-	* Master-worker is kike divide and conqure with master doing both split and join
+	* Master-worker is like divide and conqure with master doing both split and join
 * Speculation: very complex, can't understand...
 * Parametric Computation: never seen in the slides